 The issuance consists of the class A and B notes as well as a subordinated loan.
 Credit enhancement is provided by OC and the amortising cash reserve of 1.2% of the initial discounted pool balance.
-Amounts in excess of the 1.0% floor may flow back firstly to the subordinated lender and secondly to the seller outside the waterfall depending on portfolio performance.
+Amounts in excess of the 1.0% floor may flow back firstly to the subordinated lender and secondly to the seller outside the waterfall depending on portfolio performance, which is why Fitch considers the floor only in its modelling.